mchirino89/RickAndMorty/README.md

 - Proper error handling for network requests
 - Maybe give a second though on the responsibility of `CharacterDataSource`, for scalability reasons it might be broken down in smaller components with single responsibilities.
 - Add infinite scrolling
-- Randomize requests in order to check different characters on every fresh start